-On November 14, 1882, Claiborne argued with Leslie, when the gunfighter refused to refer to him as “Billy the Kid.”
+On November 14, 1882, Claiborne argued with Leslie when the gunfighter refused to refer to him as “Billy the Kid.”
 Later that night, Buckskin Frank was in the Oriental Saloon when a drunken Billy Claiborne staggered in and continued his argument with the gunfighter.

 In the melee, Claiborne’s shots missed, but Leslie hit Billy several times.
-While Claiborne lay in the dusty street, Leslie walked up to him and the wounded man said, “Don’t shoot me anymore I’m killed.”
-His friends took him to the doctor where he died six hours later.
+While Claiborne lay in the dusty street, Leslie walked up to him, and the wounded man said, “Don’t shoot me anymore; I’m killed.”
+His friends took him to the doctor, where he died six hours later.
 Allegedly, his last words were: “Frank Leslie killed John Ringo.
 I saw him do it.”

 Returning to Tombstone, things were not looking well on the home front, as, after seven years of marriage, he and Mae divorced in 1887.
-Mae claimed that one of the reasons for the divorce was Leslie’s habit of wanting to shoot her silhouette in the wall as she stood there, proving yet again, his excellent shooting skills.
+Mae claimed that one of the reasons for the divorce was Leslie’s habit of wanting to shoot her silhouette in the wall as she stood there, proving yet again his excellent shooting skills.

 Buckskin Frank was sentenced to 25 years in the Yuma prison.
 The town of Tombstone was glad to be rid of the gunfighter who had confessed to having killed 14 people.

 However, after serving just seven years, Leslie won parole with the help of a young divorcee named Belle Stowell.
 Once he was released, the two traveled to California, where they were married in Stockton on December 1, 1896.
-The pair then went on a lavish honeymoon to China before returning to the United States and settling down to a more peaceful life.
+The pair then went on a lavish honeymoon to China before returning to the United States and settling for a more peaceful life.

-Reportedly, Leslie traveled to Alaska during the Klondike Gold Rush before moving on to San Francisco, California in 1904.
+Reportedly, Leslie traveled to Alaska during the Klondike Gold Rush before moving on to San Francisco, California, in 1904.
 In 1913, he was running a pool hall in Oakland, California.
 The 1920 census has him living in a lodging house in Sausalito, California.
 He is listed as 77 years old, unemployed, and single.

 By 1922, he had disappeared from public records.
 Though the manner of his death remains unconfirmed, some believe that he may have been a broke and homeless man by the same name who died in San Francisco in 1930.